EvaLa94/lotto-game/README.md

   - ticket.js &rarr; This file contains the Ticket class, that represents a single ticket.
   - game.js &rarr; This file contains the Game class, that represents a game of lottery, where multiple tickets are generated.
   - options.js &rarr; This file contains the game options, that can be changed in order to customize the experience.
+  - validation &rarr; This file contains the validation for the creation of tickets.
 - :file_folder: controller
     - index.js &rarr; This file initializes a new game and then prints all the generated tickets.